BIBLE PASSAGE:

 Have you ever thought of the magnitude of God working through us?

-It will be an exciting time as we are able to observe His ability to
+It will be an exciting time when we are able to experience His ability

-change in us, the things we cannot change ourselves.
-Most of us
+to change us; the things we can’t change ourselves.
+Most of us know

-know that Satan will try to fill our minds with all kinds of reasons
+that Satan will try to fill our minds with all kinds of reasons to avoid

-for avoiding this transformation (boring, unworthiness, loss of friends,
+this transformation (boring, unworthiness, loss of friends, missing

-missing out on the joys the world has to offer, wasting time, giving
+out on the pleasures the world has to offer, wasting time, giving

 money to the church and receiving nothing in return, etc.).

-Why would he do that?
-Because misery loves company.
+Why would Satan do that?
+It’s because misery loves company.
 He allowed

 Pray,